Chart Color Schemes

 Nerang - Mount Nathan features high concentrations of group households, with a lower-than-average median household size

-Family households constitute 70.9% of all households, consisting of 30.6% couples with children, 25.1% couples without children, and 14.1% single parent families.
-Non-family households comprise the remaining 29.1%, with lone person households at 24.8% and group households making up 4.2% of the total.
+Family households constitute 70.9% of all households, including 30.6% couples with children, 25.1% couples without children, and 14.1% single parent families.
+Non-family households make up the remaining 29.1%, with lone person households at 24.8% and group households comprising 4.2%.
 The median household size is 2.6 people, which is smaller than the Rest of Qld average of 2.8.

 Frequently Asked Questions - Households